kcghost/kcghost.github.io/posts/2024-05-01-mousekeys.md

 Who killed my mousekeys?
 It was `xterm`, in the scrollbar code, with overbroad interpretation of decades-old escape sequences!
-It's a clever murder weapon, I wouldn't be surprised if there is a dangerous-as-hell CVE or two lurking in those waters.
+It's a clever murder weapon.
+I wouldn't be surprised if there is a dangerous-as-hell CVE or two lurking in those waters.